In December , the

 I went several times to the Egyptian Museum because it is too big including one time with a group of friends from talented photographers and we took fantastic photos.

-The last time I had visited the Egyptian Museum was from long time ago when I was a little girl already .
+The last time I visited the Egyptian Museum was from a long time ago when I was a little girl already.

 I only remember King Tutankhamun's mask from that visit and how I was too short to see anything for real.

-Before share photos and speak more about Ancient Egyptian History in series of posts, I have to speak about the history of the Egyptian Museum in Tahrir.
+Before sharing photos and speaking more about Ancient Egyptian History in a series of posts, I have to speak about the history of the Egyptian Museum in Tahrir.

 Already, Saeed sent Egyptian troops to fight with the French against the Mexican revolution during then.

-Now here are very rare photos for the Boulaq Museum.
+Now here are very rare photos of the Boulaq Museum.

 The Giza palace was said to be the palace of Khedive Ismail's wives |